matt-basile-lambda-projects/Lambda-Times-React/ANSWERS.md

 Explain the details of a Higher Order Component?
+- A High Order Component differs from a standard component, because it can accept components as a argument.
+This allows us to reuse component logic and return new components with specified information and functionality.
+Conditional checks and unique state are some of the reasons why we might choose to create a HOC.

 What are three different ways to style components in React?
 Explain some of the benefits of each.
+-Vanilla CSS: It's an old faithful, you can tailor it anyway you want and have a unique file for each component.
+-ReactStrap: A library that allows you to develop and style quickly and efficiently.
+-styled-Components: Another library that allows you to build styled components so that you can write all your files in JS and never rely on CSS files or classnames again.
+You can also reuse and customize styles and themes unlike the other two.